 With respect to humans in interaction and issues of peace/security and fairness/justice, the project again has built a foundation.
 For publications, see Hughes (2004) on "Regimes and Social Transformations" and Hughes (2007) on "Forecasting Globalization."
-Most significantly, see the US National Intelligence Council's (2004) study on Mapping Global Futures, which used IFs in support of its scenario analysis.
+Most significantly, see the US National Intelligence Council's (2004; 2008) studies on Mapping Global Futures and Global Trends 2025 which used IFs in support of its scenario analysis.

 See also the working paper by Chadwick (2006) on Korean security futures.
-Among project working papers Hughes (2002b) discussed both model structures and analysis in areas including democratization, state failure, and international political interactions.
+Among project working papers Hughes (2002) discussed both model structures and analysis in areas including democratization, state failure, and international political interactions.
 In this same general issue area, but as a bridge to the next is the paper on future oil prices and geopolitics by Hillebrand (2008).

 With respect to humans and their environment and issues of environmental sustainability, the project has produced a number of studies.
-For publications see Hughes and Johnston

-(2005) on sustainable futures, with special attention to European Union policy initiatives and options, and UNEP's (2008) Global Environmental Outlook-4 for which IFs provided demographic and economic drivers as well as significant social forecasting.
+For publications see Hughes and Johnston (2005) on sustainable futures, with special attention to European Union policy initiatives and options, and UNEP's (2008) Global Environmental Outlook-4 for which IFs provided demographic and economic drivers as well as significant social forecasting.
 The working paper supporting the UNEP work was Hughes (2005b).
+The working paper supporting EC work on its 20/20/20 goals was Moyer and Hughes (2009).

 There is also IFs project-based work that clearly cuts across two or more of the issue areas of the project.
 Some of that tends to have a geographically-specific focus.
-For instance, see Gatune's (2008) emerging volume on the Future of Africa and Revi's (2007b) Powerpoint presentation on the futures of India and China.
+For instance, see Gatune's (2009) emerging volume on the Future of Africa and Revi's (2007b) Powerpoint presentation on the futures of India and China.